The Meaning of Dandelions

 They survive loss and change, transform and bloom again.

-It's our mission to help you do the same."
+It's my mission to help you do the same.

 *Information and research was provided by Wikipedia and flowermeanings.com